alidgn/search-in-large-files/README.md

-# Search In Large Files Script
+# Search in Large Files Script

 This PowerShell script searches for a specified keyword or pattern in a given file and saves the matching lines to an output file.